 1528 (935 AH.)
 Obaid Khan nephew of Muhammad Shaybani (r.
 1500-10) founder of Shaybanids, took Herat for a short time and carried Mir Ali Heravi (d.
 1544) into captivity to Bukhara.

-1530 Babur died and his son Humayun assumes power.
+1530: Babur died and his son Humayun assumed power.

-1555 (936 A.H) Humayun with Persian aid re-conquered Delhi and recovers his crown and throne.
+1555 (936 A.H) Humayun with Persian aid re-conquered Delhi and recovered his crown and throne.

 1556 March 4 Humayun dies, young Akbar (r.1556-1605) is enthroned.
 The Mughal During period of Emperor Akbar there is a flowering of a syncretistic Mughal style in architecture and the arts, as also reflected in Akbar's new religious doctrine.